Preliminary Syllabus:

 Grading will be based on two in-class exams, several programming assignments, and the graduate student's presentation of the project they proposed.
 Simple quizzes may be given in class to confirm your attentiveness and help tailor the presentation to better meet student interests and needs.
 The relative weightings of the assignments are yet to be determined.
 Independent of the weights, your final grade cannot be more than one letter grade above the lowest of your separate averages for assignments that involve coding vs. tests.

 The programming assignments will require use of a GPU.
-Physical access to a small number of systems will be provided in room 108 Davis Marksbury Building, with remote access to a larger number of systems.
+Physical access to one or more systems will be provided in room 108 Davis Marksbury Building, with remote access to a larger number of systems (probably the suopercomputer managed by CCS).
 However, students are encouraged to use any appropriate computers to which they have access.
 Although AMD/ATI GPUs will be discussed, everything can be done using any NVIDIA GPU that is capable of both CUDA and OpenCL.

 Testing/grading will be done using a Linux environment, but data demonstrating correct runs on other systems also will be accepted.
 Each program will be expected to be accompanied by a brief "Implementor's Notes" document giving an overview of the approach used and any known problems.
 To encourage good design and documentation, any documented bug in a project will loose only half as many points as the same bug without documentation.
 This is even taken to the limiting case of giving half credit for a submission that simply says "My project doesn't work because I didn't get around to writing it."